verbb/postie/docs/get-started/upgrading-from-v3.md

 | `username` | Use `clientId` and `clientSecret` for OAuth authentication.
 | `password` | Use `clientId` and `clientSecret` for OAuth authentication.

-## Control Panel Page
-We now no longer show the Postie settings in the control panel navigation.
-This is because all Postie settings are "settings" and cannot be configured on a production environment where `allowAdminChanges = false`.
-As such, there's no need to show a page that users won't be able to access.

-Postie settings can be managed via Settings > Postie as normal.

 ## Events
 The following events have been removed as they are no longer applicable.